Renormalization-group improved Higgs to two gluons decay rate: Renormalization-group-summed perturbation theory

 The main feature of the RGSPT is the explicit all-orders summations of all RG-accessible logarithms in the functions $S_n (u) $ \cite{Ahmady1, Ahmady2}.
 Moreover, the functions $S_n (u) $ can be derived in a closed analytical form \cite{Ahmady1, Ahmady2}.

-We present a brief derivation of the functions $S_n (u) $ in a closed analytical form using the RG invariance.
-The decay width of the $H \rightarrow gg$ decay defined in equation \ref{Gam_higgs} is scale independent and satisfies the RG equation,
+We present a derivation of the functions $S_n (u) $ in a closed analytical form using the RG invariance.
+The decay width of the $H \rightarrow gg$ decay defined in equation \ref{Gam_higgs} is scale independent order-by-order in perturbation theory, and satisfies the RG equation,

-The above can be written in the following form:
+The above equation can be written in the following form:

 where the $\overline{{\rm MS}}$ $\beta$- and $\gamma_m$-functions are,